-To inform staff of the procedure for injury management, rehabilitation and compensation at the University.
+To inform staff of the procedure for rehabilitation and workers’ compensation at the University.
 This procedure is linked to the University’s Rehabilitation and compensation policy.

 - The University will provide suitable duties wherever possible in order to maintain staff at work or facilitate an early return to work.
-The University will respect and treat reference information in accordance with the Principles of the Commonwealth Privacy legislation and University Policies and Procedures.
+The University respects and treats reference information in accordance with the Principles of the Commonwealth Privacy legislation and University policies and procedures.

 - This procedure outlines the roles, responsibilities and rights of the various stakeholders in the rehabilitation process, to achieve effective return to work of injured/ill staff.

 - The University Executive, College Deans and Service Division Directors, or their nominees, are responsible for: